16 Geosites within the Toba Caldera Geopark

 6. Silahi Sabungan Geosite

-Silahi Sabungan Geosite in a district in Dairi.
-It represents a beach and mountain area that keep traces of the major eruption taking place 501,000 years ago.
+Silahi Sabungan is the name of a district in Dairi.
+The geosite represents a beach and mountain area that keep traces of the major eruption taking place 501,000 years ago.
 Visit Paropo or Silalahi Beach to touch the rocks spewed out by the volcano while enjoying the cool weather and the lake panorama from its northern tip.
 Silalahi Beach offers clear water as well.
 The water clarity allows you to see fish and the rocks deep down in the lake.
 To see what else you can do and how to get there, click Paropo and Silalahi Beach.

 7. Haranggaol Geosite